 Management is responsible for the other information.
-The other information comprises the information included in the Community Report, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information, other than the financial statements and our auditor's report thereon, in the Community Report.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
-In connection with our audit of the financial statements, our responsibility is to read the other information, and in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+Our opinion on the financial statements does not cover the other information and will not express any form of assurance conclusion thereon.

+In connection with our audit of the financial statements, our responsibility is to read the other information identified above, and in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.